Unmarried Partners Solicitors

 It’s a common belief that unmarried couples who live together as man and wife acquire a legal status whereby they become a “common law husband/wife”.
 This is not the case as the term has no legal impact at all.

-The law in relation to ownership of the family home or other property is very complicated.
-Ownership is determined by looking at a number of different laws, including trust law and case law and by considering issues more specific to each particular case, such as contributions made to the purchase price or mortgage, written agreements, legal documents, whether there are children and so on.
+The law concerning the ownership of the family home or other property is very complicated.
+Ownership is determined by looking at many different laws, including trust law and case law and by considering issues more specific to each particular case, such as contributions made to the purchase price or mortgage, written agreements, legal documents, whether there are children and so on.

 Areas of Expertise